selimhamidou/selimhamidou.github.io/_posts/2023-06-02-I_Integrated_Salesforce_With_A_Google_API_To_Display_On_A_Map_The_Best_Pizzas_Around_Me.markdown

 <p>Hey!
 We have to agree.
 Pizza is one of the most beautiful and comforting foods in the world.
 Every time is an occasion to discover some new pizzerias.
 And to be honest, even if I am an adventurer(hmmm I am not so sure, let me check on my Trailhead profile...No, I am a Ranger now), I have to challenge myself even more, by finding pizzerias I wouldn't go to normally.
 Thus, I've developed this Lightning Web Component to allow me to find the best pizzerias around me.
 And, who knows everything about everything(apart from ChatGPT, I mean)?
 Yes, Google!
 So, for this development, we will integrate Salesforce with an API from Google called Places API.
 I don't want to do some advertising on their API, but I've found it very easy to use, with very well-written documentation.
 Now that everything was said, let's move to the integration!</p>

 <h3>Step one: Integration</h3>
 <p>First, we have to sign up to the <a href="https://console.cloud.google.com/welcome/">Google for developers</a>.
 By doing so, you get some free credit, which will be more than enough to realize our tests.
-You can then go to this <a href="https://console.cloud.google.com/apis/credentials">link</a>to get your credentials.</p>
+You can then go to this <a href="https://console.cloud.google.com/apis/credentials">link</a> to get your credentials.</p>
 <p>Concerning this integration, according to the documentation, the only listed way to access the API is through a key, which is given on your Google parameters.
 And you still have to be cautious about this: according to the Salesforce documentation, custom metadata types can store protected information (like API keys), but you have to set the custom metadata type as "Protected".
 You have to remember this, it's very important.
 Also, the drawback we have by using a remote site setting instead of a named credential is that if the key has to change for one reason or another, we can't connect anymore(until we set the new value on our custom metadata type record).</p>
 ![Custom Metadata Type Object](/Images/Google_Places_Integration_mdt_object.jpg)
 <br>